-We also need to seek out and cultivate the good stuff that’s already right there, even if you don’t see it yet.
-A child’s strengths, interests and talents can build the foundation for a productive and joyful life.
-And, focusing on and cultivating your child’s strengths will help build self-esteem.
+We also need to seek out and cultivate the good stuff that’s already right there, even if we don’t see it yet.
+A child’s strengths, interests, and talents can build the foundation for a productive and joyful life.
+And focusing on and cultivating your child’s strengths will help build self-esteem.
 Something that often takes many hits for a child with learning and attention issues.

 Focus on What Are Your Child’s Strengths